 - 1. Peel off the tape that secures the display cable to the system board. - 2.
 Open the latch, and disconnect the display cable from the system board. - 3.
-Remove the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the left display hinge to the system board. - 4.
-Remove the three screws (M2.5x5) that secure the right display hinge to the system board. - 5.
+Remove the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the right display hinge to the system board. - 4.
+Remove the three screws (M2.5x5) that secure the left display hinge to the system board. - 5.
 Lift the palm-rest and keyboard assembly up to raise the display hinges. - 6.
-Slide the palm-rest and keyboard assembly off the display assembly carefully.
+Slide the palm-rest and keyboard assembly carefully off the display assembly. - NOTE: To avoid damaging the display, do not slide the palm-rest and keyboard assembly over the display assembly.